-Bottom line: The wall will eventually collapse.Artificial shoreline structures just are not as ecologically beneficial as the natural.
-Click To Tweet
+Bottom line: The wall will eventually collapse.”Artificial Click To Tweet

 Water action against a wall will also cause any sand on the water side to wash away – so goodbye, beach.
 Cumulatively, the impacts mean loss of habitat for fish and animals, and because there’s less vegetation, decreased carbon storage capability.
 If a wall is blocking a salt marsh, it will prevent that marsh from doing what it’s supposed to do – soak up water during storms.

 “The natural science is becoming increasingly clear that artificial structures just are not as ecologically beneficial as the natural,” Scyphers said.
 “But some are worse than others, and the bulkheads seem to be by far the worst.”